nanintell/sortgame/README.md

-# senior project
- Sorting Algorithm Game Web Application with Admin system to configure system in the game
+# Sorting Algorithm Game Web Application
+ This repository is for my senior project (CPE401 - CPE402) <br>
+ Credits: Background Music from Yu-Gi-Oh!
+Master Duel and Yu-Gi-Oh!
+Duel Links.
+Orginal Template from AdminLTE.